-Ticks are external parasites that feed on the blood of their hosts, typically mammals.
-In North America, there are at least eight known species of ticks that can feed on dogs.
+Ticks are external parasites that attach to and feed on the blood of their hosts.
+In North America, there are at least eight species of ticks that routinely feed on dogs.
 These same ticks can also affect humans.

-Ticks seem to be increasing in prevalence over time.
-In 2014, the Companion Animal Parasite Council announced that tick territories were expected to expand and that a tick-borne diseases would pose a higher threat to pets that were once less-susceptible.
+Ticks are increasing in prevalence.
+In 2014, the Companion Animal Parasite Council announced that tick territories were expected to expand and that tick-borne diseases would pose a higher threat to pets over time.

 01 of 05

 Ticks Carry Disease

 Ticks are known vectors for some potentially dangerous diseases.
 Not all ticks transmit disease, but the threat is real.
 The symptoms of most tick-borne diseases include fever and lethargy, though some can also cause weakness, lameness, joint swelling and/or anemia.